jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-10-28-Digital-Power-POLAN.md

 Network downtime disrupts learning and safety.
 POL, built on carrier-grade tech, delivers five nines (99.999%) reliability, with advanced redundancy options that can push uptime even higher.

 **Sustainability:**
 Schools are under pressure to reduce energy use and waste.

+When you focus on energy efficiency in school buildings, one big improvement area is reducing the number of conversions between alternating current and direct current.
+Many modern devices, like LED lights, laptops, and networking equipment, naturally run on DC power.
+By supplying DC power directly, you eliminate wasteful steps where energy is lost in conversion.

+At the same time, designing a smarter network infrastructure, like using passive optical LAN, reduces the energy needed to keep information moving across the campus.
+Fewer active components mean less power and cooling are required.

 POL cuts down on plastics, cooling needs, and landfill impact.
 Large deployments have shown up to 65% energy savings and millions in operational cost reductions.

 **Power Management:**
 Managing power for hundreds of endpoints—projectors, displays, sensors, and more—is a growing challenge.
 Class Four Fault Managed Power enables safe, long-distance, high-capacity power delivery, supporting the expansion of smart classrooms.